Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Abstract

 \section{Abstract}

 We investigate the impact of inelastic collisions between dark matter (DM) and heavy cosmic ray (CR) nuclei on CR propagation.
 We approximate the fragmentation cross-sections for DM-CR collisions using collider-measured proton-nuclei scattering cross-sections, allowing us to assess how these collisions affect the spectra of CR Boron and Carbon.
-We derive new CR spectra from DM-CR collisions by incorporating these DM-CR cross-sections into the source terms and solving the diffusion equation for the complete network of reactions involved in generating secondary species.
+We derive new CR spectra from DM-CR collisions by incorporating their cross-sections into the source terms and solving the diffusion equation for the complete network of reactions involved in generating secondary species.
+In a specific example with a coupling strength of $b_{\chi}=0.1$ and a DM mass of $m_{\chi}=0.1~\gev$, considering a simplified scenario where DM interacts exclusively with Oxygen, a notable modification in the Boron-to-Carbon spectrum due to the DM-CR interaction is observed.
+Particularly, the peak within the spectrum, spanning from $0.1~\gev$ to $10~\gev$, experiences an enhancement of approximately 1.5 times.
+However, in a more realistic scenario where DM particles interact with all CRs, this peak can be amplified to twice its original value.
 Utilizing the latest data from AMS-02 and DAMPE on the Boron-to-Carbon ratio, we estimate a 95\% upper limit for the effective inelastic cross-section of DM-proton as a function of DM mass.
-Our findings reveal that at $m_\chi\simeq 2\mev$, the effective inelastic cross-section between DM and protons must be less than $\mathcal{O}(10^{-32})~{\rm cm}^2$.
+Our findings reveal that at $m_\chi\simeq 2\mev$, the effective inelastic cross-section between DM and protons must be less than $\mathcal{O}(10^{-32})~{\rm cm}^2$. \keywords{inelastic scattering --- dark matter theory --- cosmic ray theory}